 So Who Does What?

-STEPHANIE FRESCAS MACÍAS is the Publicity director and a Junior editor at Cinco Puntos Press, Inc. She grew up on both sides of the border—Ciudad Juárez, México, and El Paso, Texas.
+STEPHANIE FRESCAS MACÍAS is the Publicity, Production, and Editorial Assistant at Cinco Puntos Press, Inc. She grew up on both sides of the border—Ciudad Juárez, México, and El Paso, Texas.
 She earned a Bachelor’s in English with a Concentration in Creative Writing from Barnard College and previously worked as a journalist at El Diario de El Paso before joining Cinco Puntos in 2018.